Teaching Awards

 The Teaching Awards is an annual teacher awards ceremony in the United Kingdom.

+The National Teaching Awards were established by Lord Puttnam CBE in 1998 and are managed by an independent charity, the Teaching Awards Trust.

+The Oscar award winning actress Emma Thompson became the president of the Teaching Awards in 2009.

 In 2008, the awards were hosted by Jeremy Vine and Myleene Klass.
-In 2009, the awards were hosted by Jeremy Vine and Christine Lampard.
+In 2009, the awards were hosted by Jeremy Vine and Christine Bleakley.
 In 2010, Lenny Henry presented the awards.

-Recently, Dan Snow, Historian has presented the show, which is televised on BBC Two.
+The presentations are televised on BBC Two under the programme title Britain's Classroom Heroes.
+During the programme, winning teachers are presented with a Plato award, designed by sculptor Glynis Owen and based on her work titled 'The Thinking Man.'